Intergenerational Mobility, Inequality, and Entrepreneurship along the Path of Development

 Project II leverages this comprehensive dataset to establish stylized facts about mobility in labor and capital incomes, as well as in occupation and entrepreneurship.

-- The findings will shed light on the long-run patterns of mobility and its associations with inequality and growth.
+- It will shed light on the long-run patterns of mobility and its associations with inequality and growth.

-- This project aims to resolve long-standing controversies and bring new insights into the debate.
+- The project aims to resolve long-standing controversies and bring new insights into the debate.

 Project III: Theoretical Model